econnet/econ/econ-1.0.rst

 Tools
 -----

-Tools have an outside economy price.
+Tools have a market price.
 They can therefore be accounted with that currency.

 Product-specific tools are completely accounted to the product.